Beacon Securities Downgrades CRH Medical (NYSEAMERICAN:CRHM) to Hold

-Beacon Securities downgraded shares of CRH Medical (NYSEAMERICAN:CRHM) from a buy rating to a hold rating in a report issued on Thursday, Zacks.com reports.
+CRH Medical (NYSEAMERICAN:CRHM) was downgraded by analysts at Beacon Securities from a “buy” rating to a “hold” rating in a research report issued on Thursday, Zacks.com reports.

-CRHM has been the subject of several other reports.
-Royal Bank of Canada reduced their price objective on CRH Medical from $4.75 to $4.00 and set an outperform rating for the company in a report on Thursday.
-Canaccord Genuity increased their price objective on CRH Medical from $3.00 to $4.00 and gave the company a buy rating in a report on Thursday.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-The company currently has a consensus rating of Buy and an average price target of $3.83.
+A number of other brokerages also recently commented on CRHM.
+Canaccord Genuity boosted their price objective on shares of CRH Medical from $3.00 to $4.00 and gave the stock a “buy” rating in a research note on Thursday.
+Royal Bank of Canada reduced their price objective on shares of CRH Medical from $4.75 to $4.00 and set an “outperform” rating for the company in a research note on Thursday.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $3.83.

-Institutional investors have recently bought and sold shares of the company.
-Vestor Capital LLC bought a new position in shares of CRH Medical in the fourth quarter worth $55,000.
-Spark Investment Management LLC bought a new position in shares of CRH Medical in the fourth quarter worth $62,000.
-Deutsche Bank AG boosted its holdings in shares of CRH Medical by 182.8% in the first quarter.
-Deutsche Bank AG now owns 66,100 shares of the company’s stock worth $89,000 after acquiring an additional 42,726 shares during the period.
-Mackenzie Financial Corp bought a new position in shares of CRH Medical in the first quarter worth $171,000.
-Finally, Bank of America Corp DE boosted its holdings in shares of CRH Medical by 14.3% in the fourth quarter.
-Bank of America Corp DE now owns 59,466 shares of the company’s stock worth $207,000 after acquiring an additional 7,422 shares during the period.
+Several large investors have recently made changes to their positions in the company.
+Vestor Capital LLC purchased a new stake in shares of CRH Medical during the fourth quarter worth $55,000.
+Spark Investment Management LLC acquired a new position in shares of CRH Medical during the 4th quarter valued at about $62,000.
+Deutsche Bank AG increased its position in CRH Medical by 182.8% during the first quarter.
+Deutsche Bank AG now owns 66,100 shares of the company’s stock worth $89,000 after purchasing an additional 42,726 shares during the last quarter.
+Mackenzie Financial Corp acquired a new position in CRH Medical in the 1st quarter valued at about $171,000.
+Finally, Bank of America Corp DE grew its stake in shares of CRH Medical by 14.3% in the 4th quarter.
+Bank of America Corp DE now owns 59,466 shares of the company’s stock valued at $207,000 after buying an additional 7,422 shares during the period.

 CRH Medical Company Profile